librick/blog/content/posts/bidirectional-totp/index.md

 attributed according to the Creative Commons Attribution 2.0 Generic license.

 ## Motivation
-Time-Based One Time Password (TOTP) authentication is extremely beneficial.
+Time-Based One-Time Password (TOTP) authentication is extremely beneficial.
 It lets you quickly add two&#8209;factor authentication (2FA) to online accounts according to a simple and open standard.
 Simply scan a QR code into a TOTP app like [Aegis](https://github.com/beemdevelopment/Aegis).
-As long as you have access to your phone, you can then use the TOTP app to generate 2FA codes whenever need be.
+As long as you have access to your phone, you can then use the TOTP app to generate 2FA codes as needed.
 No risk of [SIM swapping](https://en.wikipedia.org/wiki/SIM_swap_scam), no need for SMS reception or a phone number, and no need for proprietary 2FA apps.

 **But TOTP as it's currently widely implemented has a shortcoming; it doesn't prevent phishing attacks.**